-From effectively marketing your open facility manager position to conducting interviews, the hiring process can take a little time.
+From effectively marketing your job listing to conducting interviews, the hiring process can take a little time.
 It’s not often that your ideal candidate is the first person who comes along—rare gems are hard to find!

-To ease the potential difficulty of in your search of finding a qualified candidate for the job, here are three tips to help you when hiring your next facility manager.
+We know just how hard it can be to hire the right person for the job, so here are three tips to help you when hiring your next facility manager.

 Before you begin searching far and wide for your next facility manager, why not try looking near and narrow first?

-Consider the potential managerial talent among your current employees!
+Determine whether there is any potential managerial talent among your current employees.

-While there are standard interview questions you can ask that are aimed at getting to know the qualities of a candidate, this is rarely enough time to truly get to know someone.
-Remember, interviewing in itself is a skill set!
-Someone may be great at the interview, but then fall short when it comes to putting those words into action.
+While there are standard interview questions you can ask that'll help you determine whether the candidate is qualified, this is rarely enough time to truly get to know someone.
+Remember, interviewing is a skill!
+Someone may be great during an interview, but then fall short when it comes to putting those words into action.

 If you have a qualified candidate already working for you, promoting from within gives you greater confidence in your selection, as you already have a clear idea of who you're investing in.

-Even if your most qualified junior staff member needs a little training to get them to where you’d like them to be, extending the opportunity for them to learn more and rise to a higher position on the team may be worth the time, effort, and investment.
+Even if your most qualified junior staff member needs a little training or coaching to get them to where you’d like them to be, extending the opportunity for them to learn more and rise to a higher position may be worth the time, effort, and investment.

 When you hire a facility manager from within, you send a message to your employees that hard work can be rewarded, in this case, with a promotion.
 This acts as an incentive for employees to perform at their best in hopes their efforts will be noticed.

 Hiring from within can also save you time.
-With every new job started, it seems like there is so much to learn and not much time to do it.
-Promoting from within, your facility manager candidate already knows the nuances of effectively running your facility.
-This allows them to be able to focus on managerial training and improving their leadership skills, without having to learn operational basics first.
+With every new job, there is so much to learn and very little time to learn it.
+By promoting from within, your employee already understands the nuances of effectively running your facility.
+This allows them to focus more on managerial training and improving their leadership skills, without having to spend time learning operational basics.

 This isn’t to say an outside hire isn’t capable of doing this.
 Depending on the circumstance, an outside hire might be the right decision.
-However, if you’re confident in the potential of an already trusted, hard-working employee, you’ll gain a great deal of respect from your team for rewarding motivated and dedicated employees, and are likely to see increased staff retention because of this.
+However, if you’re confident in the potential of an already trusted, hard-working employee, you’ll gain a great deal of respect from your team for rewarding motivated and dedicated employees, and are likely to see increased staff retention.

-Cultivating a positive company culture can be an important area to focus on when/prior to hiring a new facility manager.
+Cultivating a positive company culture is an important area to focus on when and prior to hiring a new facility manager.
 Ask the candidate what ideas they have for contributing to and maintaining a positive work environment.
-This is beneficial for both the facility manager candidate and for the rest of your employees, as it allows you to see a glimpse of what improvements they can make to the synchronicity of your staff and to the customer experience at your facility.
+This is beneficial for both the new facility manager and for the rest of your employees, as it allows you to see a glimpse of what improvements they can make to the synchronicity of your staff and to the customer experience at your facility.

 Don’t forget—YOU are being interviewed as well!
-Your facility manager candidate wants to know they’ll be in charge of a happy, successful team, and want to see you prove that you want/value this as well.
+Your facility manager candidate wants to know they’ll be in charge of a happy, successful team, and want to see you prove that you want and value this as well.

 A few ideas for cultivating a positive company culture include: